 - A shiny, pearl-like bump

 The terms basal cell and squamous cell refer to the layer of the skin where a doctor diagnoses a carcinoma, which means the skin contains cancer cells.
 Basal cell skin cancer means that cancer is present in the skin’s epidermis.
 Squamous cell skin cancer resides in the skin’s subcutaneous layer.
-The following are the most common causes of non-melanoma skin cancer besides prolonged sun exposure and frequent sunburns:

 - Rare inherited genetic skin disorders such as Gorlin syndrome

 - A history of fragile skin